Estrela Mountain Dog

 Maintenance And Grooming

 There is no special maintenance involved in caring for these dogs.
 This breed sheds moderately year-round, so you should brush them regularly to reduce their shedding.
 Beyond that, all you need to do to keep them happy and healthy is to keep a grooming regimen that includes brushing their teeth, keeping their ears cleaned, and clipping their nails.

 Again, these dogs are quite intelligent and can master new tricks and commands with ease.
 This intelligence, however, often leads to stubbornness, so you’ll need to firm but gentle and consistent with the rules to earn your dog’s respect.

 After puppyhood, this is a fairly calm breed that doesn’t need much exercise.
 For instance, one walk each day or a game of fetch in the backyard should keep this gentle giant happy.

 Like any other breed, the puppies have more energy than the adults, so you’ll need to spend more time exercising them when they are young to prevent the destructiveness that comes with pent-up energy.
 Early socialization is also important, particularly if you plan to raise them with cats or other small animals.
 They can be quite stubborn when it comes to training, so puppy obedience classes would give a new owner some welcomed help in this arena.

-Fortunately, the calm, protective nature of these dogs makes it a fantastic companion for children.
+Fortunately, the calm, protective nature of these dogs makes them fantastic companions for children.
 As with any large breed, you’ll need to teach both dogs and children how to safely interact with one another and never leave them unsupervised to prevent any accidental injuries.